Odrakes1992/tennis_registration/README.md

 ### Todo

-Test for when you submit it should display to the console.
+- Test for submission of data displaying to the console.

-### Improvements

-- Could separate out Javascript files into interface and index file
+- When sorting table userdata disappears